foxnewsnetwork/foxyam/README.markdown

 14. user account show page
 15. site preferences show page
 16. email preferences show page
+17. Move all the controllers and interactors into the fox_yam namespace

 Tasks
 =
+Friday April 25
++ Implement a gmail scrapping off of resque requests
+- Split up envelope serialization; occasionally, this would be too big and too problematic to just store as a blob

 Thursday April 24
-+ Run through integration test and figure out what needs work
+- Run through integration test and figure out what needs work
+- First stopping block is the lack of resque to incrementally scrap data from google which provides for godawful UX
+- Also problem with envelop serialization

 Wednesday April 23
 - build a better usability test system that spams out emails to mine and whatnot...